Immunefi is the leading bug bounty platform for Web3

-Immunefi launched on December 9, 2020, as a bug bounty platform focused on blockchain and smart contract security.
+Immunefi launched on December 9, 2020, as a bug bounty platform focused on Web3 and smart contract security.
 We provide bug bounty hosting, consultation, bug triaging, and program management services to blockchain and smart contract projects.

 Bug bounty programs are open invitations to security researchers to discover and disclose potential vulnerabilities in projects’ smart contracts and applications, thereby protecting projects and their users.
 For their good work, security researchers receive a reward based on the severity of the vulnerability, as determined by the project affected.

 Why have a bug bounty program at all?
-In 2020 alone, hacks and scams cost the DeFi community over $238m, and bug bounties can prevent those hacks from happening.
+In 2020 alone, hacks and scams cost the Web3 community over $238m, and bug bounties can prevent those hacks from happening.
 Bug bounty programs surface vulnerabilities so they can be fixed before they get exploited in malicious hacks that destroy projects and ruin reputations.

 Mitchell Amador, CEO

 Prior to Immunefi, Mitchell was best known for making Sophia the Robot a worldwide sensation as the CMO of SingularityNET and as the VP of Marketing at Steemit, where he drove its adoption and growth, resulting in a peak $2b valuation.
 He was a member of the rLoop Hyperloop team, drove growth to the world’s dominant web .pdf company, and helped launch the largest user-owned open world, Decentraland.
 When not building technology, Mitchell spends his time researching the history of culture, religion, and economics.